- Informal Educators

 Succession: The gradual and orderly process of ecosystem development brought about by changes in community composition and the production of a climax characteristic of a particular geographic region.

-Survival strategy: The plan of action or policy that allows an organism thrive, especially under adverse or unusual circumstances.
+Survival strategy: The plan of action or policy that allows an organism to thrive, especially under adverse or unusual circumstances.

 Suspension feeder: An animal that eats by filtering out tiny particles of organic material suspended in the water.